Himalayan Views and Shimla Attractions

 - Christ Church and St. Michael's Cathedral (1.1 km)

-Consecrated in 1857, Christ Church is the most prominent building on the Mall and is considered the second oldest church in Northern India.
+Considered the second oldest church in Northern India, Christ Church was consecrated in 1857 and stands as the most prominent building on the Mall.
 Located adjacent to Christ Church, St. Michael's Cathedral was built in 1885.

 - Museum of Himachal Culture and Folk Art (1.3 km)

-A must-see for those interested in history, this museum houses ancient paintings, artifacts and coins just minutes from our hotel's location in Shimla, Himachal Pradesh.
+A must-see for those interested in history, this museum houses ancient paintings, artifacts and coins just minutes from the hotel.
 There is also an on-site library that provides hours of interesting exploration.

 Phone: +91 902 253 846